Jules Gregory: Legacy

-The revived interest in the mid-century style has created a new market the homes designed by Jules Gregory.
+The revived interest in the mid-century style has created a new market for homes designed by Jules Gregory.

 Gregory's community-driven urban design philosophy was posthumously acknowledged by an AIA Institute Presidential Citation, which stated that his “vision of ‘architects in service of society’ is now embedded in the AIA mission.
 More importantly, professionals around the world have answered his call to service by transforming their own communities through democratic design processes.
 His leadership legacy has had a singular impact on this field of work.”

 His obituary in Progressive Architecture magazine stated, “Here was an architect who had the courage to be a humanist in increased business and technological world, one who maintained—long before urban design was even a phrase in our vocabulary—that architectural responsibility must be broadened from individual buildings to buildings as city-making…Underlying his efforts was the belief that in every local urban situation there are reservoirs of citizen wisdom, that local people everywhere need and want the opportunity to debate the issues and establish comprehensive directions into which new buildings can fit meaningfully.
 He felt that no architect—indeed, no single individual—could ever grasp the intricacy of contexts alone.
 For Jules, the answer lay in teamwork.”